Jonathan-Rop/OLAP-OPLTP/README.md

-# OLAP-OPLTP

-Notes On OLAP vs OLTP
+# Prediction Model With Linear Regression